 Participants: High school students and undergraduate students

-Role of Plastinates: We utilize plastinates to showcase our program and to allow potential students to visualize and interact with real human tissue.
+Role of Plastinates: To showcase our program and to allow potential students to visualize and interact with real human tissue.